Stakes Profile: Kentucky Oaks

 Below is a closer look at winning running styles by decade.

-Keeneland has produced the majority of Kentucky Oaks winners since 1991, and has retained a slight edge in the last 10 years producing 30% of the winners.
-Santa Anita has done well in the full time frame but Oaklawn and Fair Grounds have each produced 20% of the last 10 winners.
+Keeneland has produced the majority of Kentucky Oaks winners since 1991, but in the last ten years has been tied with Fair Grounds, each producing 30% of the winners.
+Santa Anita has done well in the full time frame producing 20% of the winners.

 Median Days Since Last Race: 27

-Winners on average have raced within the last 30 days and almost 60% came on a win.
-All but two Kentucky Oaks winners since 1991 finished in the money in the prior race.
+Winners on average have raced within the last 30 days and just over half came on a win.
+All but three Kentucky Oaks winners since 1991 finished in the money in the prior race.

 The chart below represents the last three Brisnet Speed Ratings earned by the Kentucky Oaks winner, and includes the winning figure for the Kentucky Oaks.
 In instances where a starter did not have three consecutive Brisnet Speed Ratings leading into the Kentucky Oaks, the line starts with most recent.